Krishna-Verma63/Amazon-Clone/README.md

 # Amazon-Clone

-I made this clone using HTMl and CSS.
+I made this clone using HTML and CSS.